Arisamiga/Discord-Ticket-Bot/README.md

 Use either use `npm start` or `node main.js` to start the bot in your command prompt!

+## Nodemon Usage

+If you wish to use nodemon instead of node, you can use `npm run dev` to start the bot with nodemon!

 ## Setting the Reaction Embed!

 To start the Reaction Embed you should have the bot enabled.